stett/stett.github.io/_posts/2014-12-08-django-putting-sites-into-initial-data.md

 When using Django, it is useful and sometimes necessary to install the [Sites Framework](https://docs.djangoproject.com/en/1.7/ref/contrib/sites/).
 However, it's a bit inconvenient to have to create a new Site object when creating new deployments of a project, especially if you want multiple deployments with different domains (ie. dev, stage, prod, etc).

-The problem is slightly exacerbated by the problem of having to keep the `SITE_ID` setting lined up with the `pk` of the Site that you want to use, since your `settings.py` or settings directory hierarchy is most likely versioned.
+The problem is slightly exacerbated when the `SITE_ID` setting must be lined up with the `pk` of the Site that you want to use, since your `settings.py` or settings directory hierarchy is most likely versioned.

 What I've started doing to alleviate the problem a bit is to instantiate at least one site in my main app's `fixtures/initial_data.json` file.

-{% highlight python %}
+{% highlight javascript %}
 // mainapp/initial_data.json
 [
     {